drwaterman/getting_and_cleaning_data_project/README.md

-Using the following link for the data source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip This project contains one R script called run_analysis.R that does the following (not necessarily in this order):
+Using the following link for the data source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip This project contains one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.